alexbfree/thesis/src/appendices.md

 At the time of publication of this thesis (August 2022), I continue to be employed by Hestia.ai, working on the research, design and development of tools to help collectives [[Insight 10](#insight-10)] with data, make data easier to understand [[6.1.2](#6.1.2); [7.2.4](#7.2.4)], and exploring methods to help people 'hack the seams' of digital platforms and services [[7.4.4](#7.4.4)].

-Where the BBC internship [[D.1](#d.1)] has helped me to understand the practicalities of connecting people with their personal data in pursuit of Life Information Utilisation [[7.2.3.1](#7.2.3.1)], my work with Hestia.ai has helped me understand the practicalities of how people might acquire greater Personal Data Ecosystem Control [[7.2.3.1](#7.2.3.1)].
+Where the BBC internship [[D.1](#d.1)] has helped me to understand the practicalities of connecting people with their personal data in pursuit of Life Information Utilisation [[7.2.3](#7.2.3.1)], my work with Hestia.ai has helped me understand the practicalities of how people might acquire greater Personal Data Ecosystem Control [[7.2.3](#7.2.3.1)].
 In this sense, both peripheral activities have been highly complementary to developing an overview of the pursuit of HDR in practice.

-## Digital Economy Research Centre (DERC)'s Healthy Eating Web Augmentation Project{#d.3 .unnumbered}
+## Digital Economy Research Centre (DERC)'s Healthy Eating Web Augmentation Project{#d.3 .unnumbered .unlisted}

 As a software developer I have been aware for a long time that one of the biggest challenges in building new data interfaces is to gain programmatic access to the necessary data.
 As part of the trend towards cloud-based services and data-centric business practices, it has become increasingly difficult to access all of the data held about users by service providers.
 Application Programming Interfaces (APIs) are a technical means for programmers to access a user's data so that third-party applications may be built using that data.
 Unfortunately, as a result of commercial incentives to lock users in and keep data trapped [@abiteboul2015; @bowyer2018freedata], much of users' data can no longer be accessed via APIs.
 While GDPR data portability requests do open up a new option for the use of one's provider-collected data in third-party applications, this is an awkward and time-consuming route for both users and developers. **Web augmentation** provides a third possible technical avenue for obtaining data from online service providers.
 It relies on the fact that a user's data is loaded to the user's local machine and displayed within their web browser every time a website is used, and therefore it is possible to extract that data from the browser using a browser extension; this as another **seam** that can be hacked - see [7.4.4](#7.4.4) and [Insight 12](#insight-12).
 Similarly, once loaded into the browser, a provider's webpage can be modified to display additional data or useful human-centric functionality that the provider failed to provide.